 “The two most important days in your life are the day you were born and the day you find out why.” ….
 Mark Twain

-A friend of mine once said, it’s amazing to see what you can do, when you pour love and kindness into your body.
+A friend of mine once commented, it’s amazing to see what you can do, when you pour love and kindness into your body.

-I find these words stirring because they echo one of the highest goals that I would hope to attain in my life;- in pursuing a higher life, shedding limitations and trying to set a good example,- by acting as a benevolent caretaker of all the beautiful life on this amazing planet.
+I find these words stirring because they echo one of the highest goals that I would hope to attain;- in pursuing a higher life, shedding limitations and trying to set a good example,- by acting as a benevolent caretaker of all the beautiful life on this amazing planet.

 If you have any interest in trying out an eco-friendly, vegan lifestyle for yourself,- my promise to you is that I will be always be here for you.